michael-petersen/sphexpansion/README.md

 sphexpansion now uses `cmake` as the primary installation tool (to build the example applications).
 To use, create a directory `build`, then in that directory, `cmake ..; make` to create working examples in `build/examples`.

-You may have to install `eigen`, a header-only C++ library.
-As a header only library, it is sufficient to download the tarball, unpack, and copy the Eigen/ directory to /usr/local/include (which is already part of the search path for clang).
+You may have to install `eigen` (v3), a header-only C++ library.
+As a header only library, it is sufficient to download the tarball, unpack, and copy the `Eigen/` directory to `/usr/local/include` (which is already part of the search path for clang).
 You may also use `brew install eigen` if using a Mac with homebrew.
+If using macports, the command is `sudo port install eigen3`.